-The practice displayed its opening hours in the premises, in their information leaflet and on their website.
+The practice displayed its opening hours on the front door of the premises, their information leaflet and on their website.

 We confirmed the practice kept waiting times and cancellations to a minimum.
-Patients had commented consistently in the practice patient survey that they did not wait long to be seen when attending for appointments.

-The practice was committed to seeing patients experiencing pain on the same day and kept some appointments free for same day appointments.
+The practice was committed to seeing patients experiencing pain on the same day and kept several appointments free for same day appointments.
+They had arrangements for emergency on-call provision for their patients.
 The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.